CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

  If a hazard creature has multiple attacks, each must be defeated in order for the defender to receive the MPs.

- If one of the strikes was cancelled or ineffectual, the attack is not defeated.
-If the attack is cancelled, the attack is not defeated.
+ If one of the strikes was cancelled or ineffectual, the attack is **not** defeated.
+If the attack is cancelled, the attack is **not** defeated.
 A cancelled attack has no effect on the defending company.

 **Example of Combat** _\[(#/#) means (prowess/body)]_

 _You control Bilbo (1/9), Balin (4/7) and his follower Bofur (4/7) (with Healing Herbs), Beretar (5/8), and Beregond (4/8) (with an Elven Cloak).
-They are en route from Rivendell to L˘rien.
+They are en route from Rivendell to Lorien.
 There are 4.5 characters in the company which rounds up to 5, meaning the hazard limit is 5._

 _Your opponent plays Orc-raiders.
 He keys this hazard creature to the border-land of your company's site path because he is mindful of Beregond's Elven Cloak (a minor item that cancels a strike keyed to wilderness).
 Bilbo, a scout, taps and plays Concealment to cancel the attack.
 That's 1 hazard down and potentially 4 to go._